Photonews Logo Photonews logo

 “The vote is creating a tremendous amount of uncertainty.
 Uncertainty often freezes expansion decisions… it means that the global economy will grow more slowly,” said James Chessen, chief economist at the American Bankers Association.

-“This was really an event that caught most global investors flat-footed,” said Jack Ablin, chief investment officer at BMO Private Bank.
+“This was an event that caught most global investors flat-footed,” said Jack Ablin, chief investment officer at BMO Private Bank.

 “It is clear that the broader markets went into this critical vote with too much comfort,” echoed George Goncalves of Nomura Securities.

-In all $2.1 trillion in value was wiped off of equities worldwide, according to S&P Dow Jones Indices.
+In all, $2.1 trillion in value was wiped off of equities worldwide, according to S&P Dow Jones Indices.

-London’s benchmark FTSE 100 index plummeted 7.5 percent at the open, but recovered partially after British Prime Minister David Cameron said he would step down and central banks pledged support.
+London’s benchmark FTSE 100 index plummeted 7.5 per cent at the open but recovered partially after British Prime Minister David Cameron said he would step down and central banks pledged support.

 “The liquidity support promised by the Bank of England — and subsequently the ECB and Federal Reserve — appears to have been the main catalyst for the turnaround,” said Spreadex analyst Connor Campbell.